nzaker/ATOMAP/doc/automation.rst

 An important setting here is the ``peak_separation``.
-The peak separation is a distance in nanometer, approximately half the distance between the atoms in 'A'.
+The peak separation is a distance in nanometer, a little less than half the distance between the atoms in 'A'.
 The number is used to find the ``pixel_separation`` for the initial peak finding for the brightest sublattice.
 Therefore, the scale of the image must be calibrated prior to processing.